daniyalmaster693/SuperCorners/README.md

 ## Features

-- **Launch Apps** - Launch apps directly from corners and zones
+- **Launch Apps** - Launch apps directly from corners and zones.
-- **Run Shortcuts** - Run shortcuts directly from corners and zones
+- **Run Shortcuts** - Run shortcuts directly from corners and zones.
-- **Open Files and Folders** - Open Files and Folders directly from corners and zones
+- **Open Files and Folders** - Open Files and Folders directly from corners and zones.
-- **Run Apple and Bash Scripts** - Run scripts directly from corners and zones
+- **Run Apple and Bash Scripts** - Run scripts directly from corners and zones.
-- **Open Websites** - Open Websites directly from corners and zones
+- **Open Websites** - Open Websites directly from corners and zones.
-- **In App Actions** - Trigger in app actions directly from corners and zones
+- **In App Actions** - Trigger in app actions directly from corners and zones.
-- **Simulate Hotkeys** - Trigger keyboard shortcuts directly from your screen corners and zones
+- **Simulate Hotkeys** - Trigger keyboard shortcuts directly from your screen corners and zones.
-- **System Commands** - Run system commands directly from your screen corners and zones
+- **System Commands** - Run system commands directly from your screen corners and zones.
-- **Tools** - Access useful tools from your screen corners and zones
+- **Tools** - Access useful tools from your screen corners and zones.
 - **Menubar Component** - Access your corner and zone actions right from the menubar for instant control.
-- **Visual Feedback** - Subtle toast notifications appear briefly to provide visual feedback for actions
+- **Visual Feedback** - Subtle toast notifications appear briefly to provide visual feedback for actions.
-- **Configurable** - Disable any corner or zone and control app behaviors
+- **Configurable** - Disable any corner or zone and control app behaviors.
 - **Lightweight & Native** - Built with Swift and SwiftUI for native performance and modern macOS styling.

 ...and more...